OpenConext/OpenConext-manage/README.md

 ### [Wiki](#wiki)

-See the MetadataRegistry [github wiki](https://github.com/OpenConext/OpenConext-metadata-registry/wiki) for additional documentation.
+See the Manage [github wiki](https://github.com/OpenConext/OpenConext-manage/wiki) for additional documentation.

 ### [New MetaData Type](#new-metadata-type)